yuanz03/tp/docs/DeveloperGuide.md

     1. Prerequisites: No specific prerequisites needed.

     1. Test case: `addposition ps/LW`<br>
-       Expected: A new position `LW` is added to the PlayBook.
+       Expected: A new position `LW` is added to PlayBook.

 ### Adding a player